Table of Contents

 Classification of agonists and antagonists

-Depending on their interaction with the receptors, opioids are classified as pure agonists, partial agonists, mixed agonist-antagonist, or pure antagonists:
+Depending on their interaction with the receptors, opioids are classified into pure agonists, partial agonists, mixed agonist-antagonists, and pure antagonists:

-- Pure agonists bind to μ receptors and have maximum effect depending on dosage.
-Among them are morphine, fentanyl and pethidine.
+Pure agonists bind to μ receptors and exert maximum effect depending on the dosage.
+They include morphine, fentanyl, and pethidine.

-- Partial agonists, i.e. buprenorphine, have a partially agonistic and antagonistic effect.
-They have a ceiling effect meaning that from a certain dose on, increasing the dosage will not increase its effect.
-This is the result of its very high affinity for the μ receptor with lower intrinsic activity than morphine.
+Partial agonists, i.e., buprenorphine, are associated with partially agonistic and antagonistic effects.
+They have a ceiling effect, which means that the effect plateaus at a certain dosage, and increasing the dosage will not increase its effect.
+This effect is attributed to the extraordinary affinity of a partial agonist for the μ receptor with lower intrinsic activity than morphine.

-- Mixed agonists-antagonists like pentazocine are antagonists at the μ receptor and agonists at the κ receptor with high intrinsic activity.
-Due to their antagonistic effect, they can block agonists from the receptor and reverse their effects.
+Mixed agonist-antagonists such as pentazocine act as antagonists at the μ receptor and agonists at the κ receptor with high intrinsic activity.
+Due to their antagonistic effect, they prevent the binding of an agonist with the receptor and reverse its pharmacological effects.

-- Pure antagonists are competitive antagonists that bind to and block all opioid receptors.
-Among them are naloxone and naltrexone.
+Pure antagonists such as naloxone and naltrexone are competitive antagonists that bind to and block all opioid receptors.

 Central and peripheral effects of opioids

-Among the central effects of opioids is the reduction of pain transmission by stimulating opioid receptors.
-They activate the descending inhibitory system, spinal nociceptive impulses are suppressed and the pain sensation in the limbic system is modulated.
-Furthermore, opioids have a sedating effect on mental activity and a hypnotic effect.
-In addition, there are anxiolytic and euphoria-inducing components.
-By inhibiting the respiratory center and the cough reflex, opioids cause respiratory depression and have an antitussive effect.
+The central effects of opioids are mediated via reduction of pain transmission by stimulating opioid receptors.
+The opioids activate the descending inhibitory system, suppress the spinal nociceptive impulses, and modulate the pain sensation in the limbic system.
+Furthermore, opioids have a sedating and hypnotic effect.
+In addition, they contain anxiolytic and euphoria-inducing components.
+By inhibiting the respiratory center and the cough reflex, opioids induce respiratory depression and have an antitussive effect.

-Patients frequently experience nausea and vomiting at the beginning of opioid therapy, because of stimulation of the “vomiting center” in the area postrema at the floor of the fourth ventricle.
-Later on, however, they inhibit vomiting activity and have an antiemetic effect.
+Patients frequently experience nausea and vomiting at the beginning of opioid therapy, due to stimulation of the ‘vomiting center’ in the area postrema at the floor of the 4th ventricle.
+Subsequently, however, they inhibit vomiting activity and have an antiemetic effect.
 Miosis (pinpoint pupils) is often associated with opioid use.
-This is caused by stimulation of the Edinger-Westphal nucleus in the mid-brain causing the sphincter pupillae (musculus sphincter pupillae) to contract.
+This is caused by the stimulation of the Edinger-Westphal nucleus in the midbrain causing the pupillary sphincter (musculus sphincter pupillae) to contract.

-Peripheral effects include analgesia, delayed gastric emptying due to contraction of the pylorus, reduced gastric motility, and increased tone of the smooth musculature of the gastrointestinal tract.
+Peripheral effects include analgesia, delayed gastric emptying due to pyloric contraction and reduced gastric motility, and increased tone of the smooth musculature of the gastrointestinal tract.
 In addition, the tone of the bladder muscle and bladder contractor muscle is increased.
-Histamine release is also common, causing intense itching.
+Histamine release is also common, causing intense itch.